robotizando/robotizando.github.io/_projects/(5) Metabotix.md

 I participated as an active volunteer member and developed the following deliverables:

 - Open Robotics Classes
-	- Design, prototyping and implementation of the hardware to be used in the class
+	- Design, prototyping and implementation of the hardware to be used in classes;
-	- Writing support material for both teachers and students.
+	- Writing support material for both teachers and students;
-	- Several objects for 3D printing
+	- Several objects for 3D printing.

 You can check Metabotix link tree here: <https://linktr.ee/metabotix>